gabrielbugarija/SYSC4001_A3_P1/README.md

 │   ├── test3.txt
 │   └── test4.txt
 │
-├── execution.txt        # auto-generated output
+├── execution.txt
 │
 └── README.md

+All input files are kept in the input_files folder, and each program writes its output to execution.txt.

-⚙️ 2.
-How to Compile and Run (No Makefile)
+2. How to Compile and Run

-All commands must be executed inside Linux / WSL.
+All commands must be run in Linux.

-📘 2.1 Event-Driven Priority Scheduler (EP)
+2.1 EP Scheduler

+Go into the folder:

+cd SYSC4001_A3P1

+Compile:

 g++ interrupts_student1_student2_EP.cpp -o EP

+Run with any test file:

 ./EP input_files/test1.txt

-The simulator logs all transitions to:

-execution.txt
+The program will load the input file and generate execution.txt with all state transitions.

+2.2 RR Scheduler

+Go into the folder:

+cd SYSC4001_A3P1

+Compile:

-📙 2.2 Round Robin Priority Scheduler (RR) g++ interrupts_student1_student2_RR.cpp -o RR
+g++ interrupts_student1_student2_RR.cpp -o RR

+Run:

 ./RR input_files/test2.txt

-Uses quantum = 100ms

-Still respects priority ordering
+The RR version uses a 100ms quantum and respects priority.

-📗 2.3 Combined EP + RR Version (Optional)
+2.3 Combined EP + RR (Optional)

+Go into the folder:

+cd SYSC4001_A3P1

+Compile:

 g++ interrupts_student1_student2_EP_RR.cpp -o EP_RR

+Run:

 ./EP_RR input_files/test3.txt

-📥 3.
-Input Format
+3. Input Format

-Each line in the input file defines a process:
+Each process is defined on one line:

 arrival_time, PID, priority, cpu_time, io_frequency, io_duration